JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/disabling_ea.md

 # Disabling Exact Predicates

 For performance reasons, you may find it useful to want to disable exact predicates using [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl).
 This can be easily done using a setup with [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), but before you consider disabling exact predicates.jl, there are a few things to be aware of.
-If you just want to disable them without reading a lot of information warning you about the consequences, pleas skip to the end.
+If you just want to disable them without reading a lot of information warning you about the consequences, please skip to the end.

 ## Why use exact predicates?